zang-cloud/grpc-json/README.md

-`grpcjson` starts an HTTP server in the background and serves grpc RPC methods as JSON.
+`grpcjson` starts an HTTP server in the background and serves GRPC methods as JSON.

 Quickstart
 ----------